-The AeroBarrier sealant is based on a waterborne acrylic that has been used as a fluid-applied permeable air barrier for many years.
-The sealant is GREENGUARD Gold certified and has been tested according to various ASTM standards and NFPA 285, for fire spread, smoke production, adhesion, antifungal properties, tensile strength, etc..
+The AeroBarrier sealant is a waterborne acrylic that has been used as a fluid-applied permeable air barrier for many years.
+The sealant is GREENGUARD Gold certified and has been tested according to various ASTM standards and NFPA 285, for fire spread, smoke production, adhesion, antifungal properties, and tensile strength.

 The sealant is low VOC and has no off-gassing.

 The entire AeroBarrier process, from setup to completion, generally takes approximately 4-hours for a typical single-family home.
 When targeting reduced envelope leakage levels of Passive House or ZERH, additional time may be required.

 Cost is variable and dependent upon several factors, including building size, the phase of construction for installation, how “leaky” the building is to start, and the targeted air tightness value.
 Once we determine your project specifications, we provide a quote.
 Note that costs very for AeroBarrier installations dependent upon where you are in the country.
 For an “expensive state” for materials, labor, and business operational costs, such as California, the cost of AeroBarrier installations is higher than in a state like Texas.

 Third-party lab testing reveals AeroBarrier withstands a simulated 50-year durability test, with little or no seal degradation.
 Click here to see the durability test results.

 AeroBarrier seals holes as large as ½”, and as tiny as a human hair.
 Aerosol sealing is extremely effective at sealing narrow gaps and extremely small holes that are typically not cost-effective or are missed during manual sealing.